-The Center for Integration of Science and Industry has an opening for Post-Doc opportunities.
-The position is a limited-term, grant-funded position through June 30, 2021, and renewed annually based on performance and funding levels.
+The Center for Integration of Science and Industry has multiple openings for Post-Doc opportunities.
+These positions are grant-funded positions and are renewed annually based on performance and funding levels.

 The Center's mission is to accelerate the process by which scientific discoveries are translated to create public value.
 Specifically, the Center's research focuses on developing an integrated understanding of the ecosystem for biomedical innovation, focused on the synergistic roles of science and business in developing successful products and companies.
 Fellows with a background in biomedical or pharmaceutical sciences will have the opportunity to learn principles of business, finance, and public policy, as well as their impact on the efficiency of translational science.
 Fellows will also have the opportunity to learn advanced data analytical skills.

-This fellowship is particularly appropriate for individuals exploring a transition from biomedical science to a career in industry or consulting.
+This fellowship is particularly appropriate for individuals exploring a transition from biomedical science to a career in industry, consulting or public policy.

 Please visit http://www.bentley.edu for more information about Bentley University and www.bentley.edu/sciindustry for more information about the Center for Integration of Science and Industry.

-- Conducting a research program focused on the advance of basic and translational science, clinical development of new drugs, finance of biotechnology and pharmaceutical companies, biotechnology business models, and the role of government in biomedical innovation and measures of social value and the social return on public and private investment.
+Conducting a research program focused on the advance of basic and translational science, clinical development of new drugs, finance of biotechnology and pharmaceutical companies, biotechnology business models, and the role of government in biomedical innovation and measures of social value and the social return on public and private investment.

-- Applicants with working knowledge of statistical software (SPSS, SAS), programming/scripting languages (SQL, R, or Python), visualization platforms (Tableau), or cloud computing (AWS) are encouraged to apply.
+Applicants with working knowledge of statistical software (SPSS, SAS), programming/scripting languages (SQL, R, or Python), visualization platforms (Tableau), or cloud computing (Azure/AWS) are encouraged to apply.